albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-    There are easy means to provide our own copy of dice which is like the real one and also allows us to control the values rolled.
-To do this we need to control the `Dice` object that the `playGame()` method uses.
+    The above example is creating the `Dice` object.
+The next step would be to pass an instance of the `Dice` class to the `playGame()` method.

 1. Provide a `Dice` instance to the `playGame()` method